 “Hurry up, your mother and I need to talk to you about something!”
-He laughed his jolly laugh, and I chuckled to myself, throwing on a pair of red skinny jeans and a sequined green tank top.
-I balanced my attire with silver bangles, and walked through a door to get to the bathroom.
+He laughed his jolly laugh, and I smiled to myself, throwing on a pair of red skinny jeans and a green wool sweater and heading into the bathroom.

 There was my dad, sitting at our wooden kitchen table, hot chocolate in his hand.
 My mom was across from him, holding a chocolate muffin in her hand.
-Her short white hair was an old lady style, but Mom’s eyes still radiated with youth and liveliness.
+Her short white hair could be perceived as an old lady’s style, but Mom’s eyes still radiated with youth and liveliness.
 She waved me over, looking more enthusiastic than ever before.
-I was apprehensive, because she was excited a lot.
+I was apprehensive, because she got excited a lot.
 At least I now knew this was not going to be a ridiculing.

 “Nicki!”
-She squealed with delight.
+My mother squealed with delight.
 I cautiously walked across the wood flooring to sit beside my mother, noticing Dad’s eyes lacked the same shine as my mother’s.

 Dad cleared his throat.
 “We have to tell you something.”
 Oh great, what was it?
 There had never been many secrets in my family.
 I’d known about my dad’s job forever, and it wasn’t like I had anyone to tell.
 All of my friends already knew our “little” secret.
 They did work for him, after all.

 “Not really.
 All I know is that Grandpa wanted to retire or something….”
 I was puzzled.
-Why were they telling me this?
+Why were they telling me this now?
 Wasn’t there something important they were going to talk to me about?
 Because if I was dragged out of my peaceful slumber just to hear some kind of love story, I was going to be hotter than the chocolate Dad was drinking.

 “Well,” Mom continued, oblivious to my furrowed eyebrows, “Your Grandpa had been doing Dad’s job for almost a thousand years.
 He was getting tired of the job: the long hours, the demanding work.
 So, like the Santa Claus before him, your great grandpa, he decided to quit.”